Eurico Miranda

-Eurico Ângelo de Oliveira Miranda (7 June 1944 – 12 March 2019) was a Brazilian politician and sporting director.
-He was president of Vasco da Gama from 2014 until 17 January 2018.
-He was previously president of Vasco da Gama between 2001 and 2008, having also previously worked in Vasco da Gama administration.
-He succeeded Antônio Soares Calçada in December 2000, and was reelected in December 2003 and December 2006.
-He was replaced by Roberto Dinamite in June 2008, however he returns to the presidency of Vasco da Gama in December 2014.
-He was also a federal deputy and known by his political approach characterised by Euriquism.
+Eurico Ângelo de Oliveira Miranda (7 June 1944 – 12 March 2019) was a Brazilian politician, jurist and sporting director.
+He was best known for having been president of CR Vasco da Gama for two periods, from 2001 to 2008 and 2014 to 2018.
+Before that, he was sporting director and vice-president of the club between 1986 and 2000.
+He was also a federal deputy for Rio de Janeiro state between 1995 to 2002.

+Eurico was also the Brazilian Football Confederation's sporting director in 1989, responsible for the creation of the Copa do Brasil.
+Eurico conceived the former Clube dos 13, which brought together the country's top football clubs, and proposed the creation of a 20-club Campeonato Brasileiro Série A. He was considered by many to be one of the most influential figures in Brazilian football.

 Vasco da Gama

 He was a football advisor to the President of Vasco da Gama in 1980, and ran for club President in 1982, against Agarthyno Gomes and Antônio Soares Calçada, being defeated by the latter.
 He ran for President again in 1985 against Antônio Soares Calçada, being defeated again.

 Eurico Miranda was the vice-president of Vasco da Gama football division between 1986 and 2000.